 Variations of tomato chutney

 There are tons of variations one can make to the basic tomato chutney.
+Here are the variations you can make to your tomato chutney using the following ingredients.

 Red chilies are most commonly used to add spice and heat to the tomato chutney.
 However they can be replaced with green chilies but the chutney turns out to be extra hot.
 Also red chilies will yield a bright color to the chutney.